Mostow Rigidity Made Easier: Proofs of the Analytic Results

-The next result is the workhorse in the proof.
+The next result is the workhorse in our proof of Theorem \ref{AC}.
 It actually holds for all monotone functions.
 See [{\bf Fa\/}].
-The case of monotone AC functions is much easier, though the core idea is the same as the general case.
+The case of monotone AC functions is much easier, though the core idea is the same as in the general case.